 As there is now a new female in situ and the daily courtship process continues, each day is following the same routine.
 There is little chance of any successful breeding this year and I will therefore be scaling down the extent of this daily commentary.
-I will still be downloading and reviewing the videos and be reassured, if there is anything of interest or note, I will make sure it appears here.

 30 June – UPDATE: throughout the month both birds were regularly in the box and continued the bonding process.
 This became less intense towards the end of the month as they became more comfortable with each other’s presence.